Horospherical stacks: Introduction

 To state our results, we first review the basic definitions; see also Section \ref{section:defns}.
 Let $k$ be an algebraically closed field of characteristic zero, and let $G$ be a connected reductive linear algebraic group over $k$.
 A closed subgroup $H$ of $G$ is \emph{horospherical} if it contains a maximal unipotent subgroup of $G$.
 In this case, the normalizer $P:= N_G(H)$ of $H$ in $G$ is a parabolic subgroup of $G$ and the quotient $\T:= P/H=\Aut^G(G/H)$ is a torus.
 A homogeneous space $G/H$ is \emph{horospherical} if $H$ is a horospherical subgroup of $G$.
 Note that the natural morphism $G/H\rightarrow G/P$ is a Zariski $\T$-torsor over the flag variety $G/P$.

 A \emph{horospherical $G$-variety} $X$ is a normal $G$-variety with an open horospherical $G$-orbit; see for instance \cite{Pas06,Pas08} for a presentation of the theory of horospherical varieties (and their relation to Fano varieties).
+Horospherical varieties form a subclass of spherical varieties \cite{Pau81, Kno91, Per14} containing both toric varieties and flag varieties.
+The advantage to working with horospherical varieties is that their combinatorial description is easier than that of a general spherical variety.

 Horospherical varieties appear naturally as orbit closures of certain linear representations \cite{PV72}.
-Moreover, they form a simple class of spherical varieties \cite{Pau81, Kno91, Per14} containing both toric varieties and flag varieties.

-We generalize the notion of horospherical $G$-variety as follows.
+Moreover, they form a fertile ground to tackle some problems in algebraic geometry such as the Mukai conjecture \cite{Pas10}.
+The theory of horospherical varieties is also exploited in the (log) minimal model program \cite{Pa18}, the study of stringy invariants \cite{BM13,LPR}, and quantum cohomology \cite{GPPS}.
+Thus, it seems reasonable to suspect that a ``stacky'' generalization of the notion of a horospherical variety could be useful in algebraic geometry.

+Simply replacing the word "variety" by the word "stack" in the definition of a horospherical variety, we obtain a first (naive) generalization of the notion of horospherical $G$-variety, as we explain now.
 We say that a finite type normal algebraic stack $\mathcal X$ over $k$ endowed with a $G$-action is an \emph{abstract horospherical $G$-stack} if there is a $G$-stable dense open substack of $\X$ which is $G$-isomorphic to a horospherical homogeneous space $G/H$.
 If, in addition, the rational map $\X \dashrightarrow G/P$ induced by the open immersion $G/H \hookrightarrow \X$ is a morphism of stacks, then we say that $\X$ is a \emph{toroidal} abstract horospherical $G$-stack; see Definitions \ref{defn:embeddings} and \ref{defn:toroidal_embeddings}.
 We note that we recover the classical theory of horospherical varieties by considering stacks which are (representable by) varieties.

 Let us note that if $G=\T$ is a torus and $H=\{1\}$, then the (toroidal) abstract horospherical $G$-stacks with a dense open substack $G$-isomorphic to $G/H = \T$ are precisely the \emph{abstract toric stacks} considered in the work of Geraschenko-Satriano \cite{GS15I, GS15II}.
 We recall the main result of \cite{GS15II} which is a characterization of certain abstract toric stacks as quotients of toric varieties.
+(We refer the reader to Remark \ref{remark:gs} for a brief discussion of a mistake in Geraschenko--Satriano's paper \cite{GS15II} which does not concern the following result.)

 \begin{theorem} \cite[Theorem 5.2]{GS15II} --- If $\X$ is a smooth abstract toric stack such that the diagonal of $\X$ is affine and the geometric points of $\X$ have reductive inertia groups, then $\X$ is equivariantly isomorphic to a quotient stack $[X/K]$, where $X$ is a toric variety with torus $T$ and $K$ is a closed subgroup of $T$. \end{theorem}